GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 }
 ```

 In our example, we have handlebars for the applicants name, alias, and date of birth, as well as the current date.
-Notice that the placeholder names always have a data. prefix.
-This is _very important_, as without the prefix the handlebar will be ignored.
+Notice that the placeholder names always have a _data._ prefix.
+This is _very important_, as without the prefix the handlebar will be ignored. _Equally important_ though, is the fact that the JSON data does not have the _data._ prefix.
+With it, the data will be ignored.
+Its a quirk of our system.
 The rest of the name in the handlebar is used as a key, to map it to actual data when the PDF is generated.

 #### General Page Layout